Differentially Private Adaptation of Diffusion Models via Noisy Aggregated Embeddings: Background and Related Work

-We then perform the reverse diffusion step using the same procedure given in Equations \eqref{eq:ddim_predict} and \eqref{eq:ddim}, but replacing $\epsilon_\theta(x_t, y, t)$ with $\hat{\epsilon}_\theta(x_t, y, t)$.
-Using this reverse diffusion procedure, we generate a high-quality image $x_0$ that aligns with the text conditioning $y$ while also optimizing the cosine similarity between the CLIP embeddings of $x_c$ and $x_0$, resulting in $x_0$ having the stylistic characteristics of $x_c$.

-\subsubsection{Textual Inversion}
+\subsection{Textual Inversion}

-Textual Inversion (TI) \cite{gal2023an} is an adaptation technique that enables personalization using a small dataset of typically only 3-5 images.
+Textual Inversion (TI) \cite{gal2023an} is an adaptation technique that enables personalization using a small dataset of typically 3-5 images.
 This approach essentially learns a new token that encapsulates the semantic meaning of the training images, allowing the model to associate specific visual features with a custom token.

-To achieve this, TI trains a new token embedding, denoted as $u$, which represents a placeholder token, often denoted as $S$.
-During training, images are conditioned of phrases such as ``A photo of $S$'' or ``A painting in the style of $S$''.
+To achieve this, TI trains a new token embedding, denoted as $u$, representing a placeholder token, denoted as $S$.
+During training, images are conditioned on phrases such as ``A photo of $S$'' or ``A painting in the style of $S$''.
 However, unlike the fixed embeddings of typical tokens $v_i$, $u$ is a learnable parameter.
 Let $y_u$ denote the text conditioning vector resulting from a prompt containing the token $S$.
-Through gradient descent, TI minimizes the diffusion model loss with respect to $u$, while keeping the diffusion model parameters $\theta$ fixed, iteratively refining this embedding to capture the unique characteristics of the training images.
-The resulting optimal embedding $u_*$ is formalized as follows:
+Through gradient descent, TI minimizes the diffusion model loss with respect to $u$, instead of the diffusion model parameters $\theta$, which we keep fixed.
+By doing so, we iteratively refine this embedding to capture the unique characteristics of the training images.
+The resulting optimal embedding $u^*$ is formalized as

-Hence, $u_*$ represents an optimized placeholder token $S_*$, which can employed in prompts such as ``A photo of $S_*$ floating in space'' or ``A drawing of a capybara in the style of $S_*$'', enabling the generation of personalized images that reflect the learned visual characteristics.
+Hence, $u^*$ represents an optimized placeholder token $S^*$, which can employed in prompts such as ``A photo of $S^*$ floating in space'' or ``A drawing of a capybara in the style of $S^*$'', enabling the generation of personalized images that reflect the learned visual characteristics.